 Whether intentional or unintentional, wrongful death potentially results from multiple incidents, with the following being the most common:

-- Motor Vehicle Accidents – With cars, motorcycles, or commercial vehicles involved, speeding, drunk or reckless driving, or equipment malfunctions result in thousands of fatal accidents per year.
+- Car accident: With cars, motorcycles, or commercial vehicles involved, speeding, drunk or reckless driving, or equipment malfunctions result in thousands of fatal accidents per year.

 Because wrongful death lawsuits pursue compensation rather than criminal action from the negligent party, only immediate family members can file a claim on behalf of the decedent in most states.
 In certain instances, these rights extend to cousins, aunts, uncles, or grandparents, and if the surviving family member is under 18 years of age, the court will appoint a guardian to act in the minor’s best interest.